Covering Problems and Core Percolations on Hypergraphs

+We introduce two generalizations of core percolation in graphs to hypergraphs, related to the minimum hyperedge cover problem and the minimum vertex cover problem on hypergraphs, respectively.
+We offer analytical solutions of these two core percolations for random hypergraphs with arbitrary vertex degree and hyperedge cardinality distributions.
+We find that for several real-world hypergraphs their two cores tend to be much smaller than those of their randomized counterparts, suggesting that covering problems in those real-world hypergraphs can actually be solved in polynomial time.

-A hypergraph is a natural generalization of a graph, where an edge (often called hyperedges) can simultaneously connect any number of vertices~\cite{Bretto:2013:HTI:2500991}.
-As in graphs, where the degree of a vertex in a hypergraph is the number of hyperedges that connect to it.
-The number of vertices connected by a hyperedge is called the cardinality of that hyperedge.
-If all hyperedges have the same cardinality $K$, the hypergraph is said to be uniform or $K$-uniform.
-Note that a graph is just a 2-uniform hypergraph.
-The fact that hyperedges can connect more than two vertices facilitates a more precise representation of many real-world networks.
-For example, collaboration network can be typically represented by a hypergraph, where vertices represent individuals and hyperedges connect individuals who were involved in a specific collaboration, e.g., a scientific paper, a patent, a consulting task, or an art performance~\cite{Academicteam_hypergraphs,Motifs_coauthorship}.
-Many cellular networks can also be represented by hypergraphs~\cite{klamt2009hypergraphs}.
-For example, given a set of proteins and a set of protein complexes, the corresponding hypergraph naturally captures the information on proteins that occurred together in a protein complex.
-For a biochemical reaction system, the hypergraph representation will indicate which bimoleculars participate in a particular reaction~\cite{klamt2009hypergraphs,1303205}.
-In computer science, the factorization of complicated “global” functions of many variables can often be represented by a factor graph, a bipartite graph that manifest which variables are arguments of which local functions~\cite{Kschischang-etal-2001}.
-A factor graph is equivalent to a hypergraph, where the nodes represent the variables and the hyperedges represent the local functions.
+As a natural generalization of a graph, a hypergraph consists of vertices and hyperedges ~\cite{Bretto:2013:HTI:2500991}.
+A hyperedge can simultaneously connect any number of vertices, which facilitates a more faithful representation of many real-world networks~\cite{PhysRevE.93.062311,PhysRevE.93.032315}.
+For example, given a set of proteins and a set of protein complexes, the corresponding hypergraph naturally captures the information on proteins that interact within a protein complex~\cite{klamt2009hypergraphs}.
+For a biochemical reaction system, the hypergraph representation indicates which biomolecules participate in a particular reaction~\cite{klamt2009hypergraphs,1303205}.
+In computer science, the factorization of complicated global functions of many variables can often be represented by a factor graph, wich can be mapped to a hypergraph~\cite{Kschischang-etal-2001,klamt2009hypergraphs,klamt2009hypergraphs,1303205,Academicteam_hypergraphs,Motifs_coauthorship,PhysRevE.93.032315}.
+In social science, a collaboration network can also be represented by a hypergraph, where vertices represent individuals and hyperedges connect individuals who were involved in a specific collaboration, e.g., a scientific paper, a patent, a consulting task, or an art performance~\cite{Academicteam_hypergraphs,Motifs_coauthorship}.